Three-Loop Corrections to Lamb Shift in Positronium: Electron Factor and Polarization

 A new generation of precise $1S-2S$ and $2S-2P$ measurements in muonium and positronium are now either in progress of planned \cite{Crivelli:2018vfe,Ohayon:2021dec,yksu2018,Crivelli:2016fjw,Mills:2016,Ohayon:2021qof,Gurung:2020hms}.
 Inspired by the current and forthcoming experimental achievements we recently calculated a series of hard spin-independent corrections of order $m\alpha^7$ in muonium and positronium \cite{Eides:2021wuv}.
 We report below results of the calculation of a new hard spin-independent three-loop contribution to the energy levels in positronium.

 Let us consider a system of two electromagnetically bound leptons, which in the general case have unequal masses, $m\leq M$.
+At $m=M$ one can think about this system as positronium, while at $m\ll M$ it can be interpreted as muonium (or hydrogen).
+In the calculations below we will build on our recent results for muonium \cite{Eides:2021wuv} and refer to the two cases above as positronium and muonium, respectively.
 The two-loop contribution to the spin-independent energy shift in this system generated by the diagrams in Fig.~\ref{elfact} is given by the integral \cite{Eides:2000kj}

 \beq \Delta E=-\frac{(Z\alpha)^5}{\pi n^3}m_r^3 \int {\frac{d^4 k}{i\pi^2 k^4}} \frac{1}{4} Tr \Bigl[(1 + \gamma_0 )L_{\mu \nu} \Bigr] \frac{1}{4} Tr \Bigl[(1 + \gamma_0 )H_{\mu \nu} \Bigr]\delta_{l0}, \eeq